JustinTrenchcoat/Staircase_Clustering/README.md

 Below is a comprehensive development log with dates and brief comments.
 2025/06/12:
 - Tried to follow `Create_Figures.ipynb`'s instruction but unable to produce figure in step 2.
 Investigation turned out that the dataframe was empty.
+- isolated Figure 2 section from `Create_Figures.ipynb` into `experiment.ipynb`.
+Reproduced figure 2 successfully.
+- ITP3 clustering takes a long time and takes up most of computing power, might need to reconsider its performance when put to actual use
+- Will fully assess its performance on ITP2